Actipro/WPF-Controls/Documentation/topics/syntaxeditor/getting-started.md

 Although SyntaxEditor is a massive product, it is pretty simple to get up and running fast.
 Use the tips in this topic to get started.

+@if (winrt) {

+## App Must Target Fall Creators Update or Later

+The Actipro @@PlatformName Controls target 'Windows 10 Fall Creators Update (10.0; Build 16299)'.
+Any apps using them must also set the project's target version AND minimum version to the same or newer, or errors may occur.

+The controls also use Microsoft's 'Win2D.uwp' NuGet package, which must also be referenced.
+Please see the Readme file for a detailed chart specifying which Windows 10 target versions are compatible with the various NuGet package requirement versions.

+}

 ## Understanding Abstraction (Interfaces and Implementation)

 The entire product has been abstracted out into an interface-based object model.
 This provides for a more open object model that can easily be extended in a number of places.